-If the vehicle is not being used during freezing conditions the water should be drained.
-If the vehicle is being used in such conditions, refer to the heater section for options available to set up automatic draining of the heater.
+If the vehicle is not being used during freezing conditions the water must be drained.
+Whilst the vehicle is being used in such conditions, and the water heater is at risk of freezing, it should be drained by opening the drain valve.